jevontrei/cs50x-project/README.md

 ## How To

-Ensure you have sqlite3 installed.
-Create the `maps.db` file:
+Ensure you have `uv` and `sqlite3` installed.
+Create the `maps.db` file if necessary:
 ```bash
 sqlite3 maps.db
 ```

-And ensure you have `uv` installed!
-Now initialise your database:
+Now initialise your database with the boilerplate seed data:

 ```bash
 # Create tables and seed data